 One thing all care farms have is common is providing a supervised, structured programme of farm-related activity for people with a defined need.
 Care is bespoke, person-centred and focused on the individual.

-People who organise care services are increasingly recognising the benefits of care farming.
+People who commission care services are increasingly recognising the benefits of care farming.

 Deliver health care, social care or specialist educational services for individuals from one or a range of vulnerable groups of people